TheDan53-Forwork/TheDan53-Forwork/README.md

 ## 🌱 I'm currently learning

-- Mathematics and Computer Science in University of Science (VNUHCM-US)
+- Data Science, Faculty of Mathematics and Computer Science in University of Science (VNUHCM-US)

 ## 💼 Technical Skills